oloko64/comprexor/README.md

 This will create a file called `output.tar.gz` in the current directory.

-### Decompressing
+### Extracting

-You can use the same function to decompress a file or a folder.
+You can use the same function to extract a file or a folder.
 The output will be a folder or a file depending on the input.

 In the following example we are decompressing a file called `some-folder-or-file.tar.gz`, which was created in the previous example, and saving the output to `output`.